-Discussion: The initial supervision meeting must be in-person, face to face supervision at the beginning of the supervision relationship.
+Discussion: The initial supervision meeting must be in-person, face-to-face supervision at the beginning of the supervision relationship.
 After these initial meetings, alternate forms of supervision (phone or some type of video conferencing) may be utilized.

-C. Every three (3) years the provider shall complete an SOMB provided booster training to the Standards and Guidelines, and complete an additional forty (40) hours of training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.
+C. Every three (3) years the provider shall complete forty (40) hours of training which includes the SOMB Introductory training to the Standards or the SOMB Standards Booster training as determined by the SOMB Clinical Supervisor and applicant based upon individualized training needs.

 These training hours may be utilized to meet the qualifications for both adult and juvenile treatment providers.
 The provider shall demonstrate a balanced training history.
-Please see the list of training categories at the end of this section.
+Please see the list of training categories.